anthonycoffey/React-Native-App/README.md

 In order to run the app on iOS simulators, follow these instructions:

 1. Install XCode from the App Store (if you haven't already)
-2. 'yarn build:simulator' to create a new simulator build (this is required if you are changing eas.json config, but otherwise you can skip this step)
+2. 'npm run build:simulator' to create a new simulator build (this is required if you are changing eas.json config, but otherwise you can skip this step)
-3. 'yarn build:run' to install a simulator build, you select it from the list of available builds after running the command
+3. 'npm run build:run' to install a simulator build, you select it from the list of available builds after running the command

 Note: This works for Android as wel, but you will have to check package.json and modify the scripts accordingly.